The Best New York Auto Insurance Companies

 - $10,000 property damage coverage per accident

 A $10,000 minimum liability for property damage coverage per accident is on the lower side.
 In fact, 35 other states require higher minimum liability.
-You never want to purchase solely the minimum liability coverage.
-If you’re involved in a serious car accident, the crash might very well exceed the the minimum liability of $10,000 in property damage coverage per accident.
-You’ll be left paying the rest out of pocket.
+You never want to purchase solely the minimum liability coverage if you can afford more.
+If you’re involved in a serious car accident, the crash might very well exceed the the minimum liability of $10,000 in property damage coverage per accident, and you’ll be left paying the rest out of pocket.
 That’s why DMV.org advises purchasing the highest amount of auto insurance you can afford.

 There are many factors that determine auto insurance premiums (if you rent or own your home, how long you’ve been a licensed driver, your driving safety record, your ZIP code, and so on).
 This is why we highly recommend shopping around to find the most affordable premium and in-depth coverage for your specific situation.
 This review on the top auto providers in New York is a great place to start.